spring financial mobile ad

 Interest Rate

-It's important to note that lenders may offer either fixed or variable interest rates.
-Fixed rates are locked in for the entire term of the loan, while variable rates can increase or decrease at any time.
-Make sure to decide which type works best for your situation before deciding on a lender.
+Lenders offer fixed and variable interest rates.
+Fixed rates are locked in for the entire loan term, while variable rates can change as the prime rate changes.
+Before deciding on a lender, make sure to decide which type works best for your situation.

 Term Length

-Your term length is the amount of time you have to repay your loan.
+Your term length is how long you have to repay your loan.
 Personal loans typically have terms between 6 and 60 months.
-However, some lenders, such as Fairstone, provide term lengths of up to 120 months.
-A longer term length reduces your monthly loan payment but increases your lifetime interest paid.
+Some lenders provide term lengths of up to 120 months to select customers.
+A longer-term length reduces your monthly loan payment but increases your lifetime interest paid.
+You may also need more collateral or other documents to get a longer loan term.

 Loan Amount

 The loan amount is the total amount of money you'll receive upfront from the loan.
-This can range from $100 to $50,000 in Canada.
-However, the maximum amount you're approved for will depend on a few factors;
+This can range from $100 to $50,000 for personal loans in Canada.
+The maximum amount you're approved for depends on a few factors:

 • Your credit score: A higher credit score may help you borrow more.